MultithreadCorner/Hydra/README.md

 Supported Parallel Backends
 ---------------------------

-Hydra uses the underlying Thrust's "backend systems" to control how the algorithms algorithms get mapped to and executed on the parallel processors and accelerators available to a given application.
+Hydra uses the underlying Thrust's "backend systems" to control how the algorithms get mapped to and executed on the parallel processors and accelerators available to a given application.
-When is necessary, the backends can be specified using the symbols hydra::device::sys_t, hydra::host::sys_t, hydra::omp::sys_t, hydra::tbb::sys_t, hydra::cuda::sys_t, hydra::cpp::sys_t.
+When necessary, the backends can be specified using the symbols hydra::device::sys_t, hydra::host::sys_t, hydra::omp::sys_t, hydra::tbb::sys_t, hydra::cuda::sys_t, hydra::cpp::sys_t.
 The backends hydra::device::sys_t and hydra::host::sys_t are selected in compile time using the macros ```HYDRA_HOST_SYSTEM``` and ```HYDRA_DEVICE_SYSTEM```.
 The following possibilities are available: